skypilot-org/skypilot/docs/source/_gallery_original/index.rst

 1. Fork the `SkyPilot repository <https://github.com/skypilot-org/skypilot>`__ on GitHub.
 2. Create a new folder for your own framework, LLM model, or tutorial under `llm/ <https://github.com/skypilot-org/skypilot/tree/master/llm>`__.
 3. Add a README.md, a SkyPilot YAML, and other necessary files to run the AI project.
+(Relative paths are not supported.
+Please use GitHub URLs for the references to the files.)
 4. Create a soft link in `docs/source/_gallery_original <https://github.com/skypilot-org/skypilot/blob/master/docs/source/_gallery_original>`__ to the README file in one of the subfolders (frameworks, llms, tutorials), e.g., :code:`cd docs/source/_gallery_original/llms; ln -s ../../llm/mixtral/README.md mixtral.md`.
 5. Add the file path to the ``toctree`` above on this page.
 6. Create a pull request to the `SkyPilot repository <https://github.com/skypilot-org/skypilot/compare>`__.